Rapid Response Teams (RRTs)

 About RRTs

-The Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization (Energy Communities IWG) and its member agencies are launching Rapid Response Teams (RRTs) across the nation to establish a network of assistance that is focused and sustainable in a community or region.
-Assistance is driven by locally identified needs and supported with federal, state, local, and outside expert resources.
+The Energy Communities IWG and its member agencies are launching Rapid Response Teams (RRTs) across the nation to establish a network of assistance that is focused and sustainable in a community or region.
+Assistance is driven by locally identified needs and supported with federal, state, local and outside expert resources.

-There are seven existing RRTs across the country in Wyoming, the Four Corners, the Illinois Basin, Eastern Kentucky, Appalachian Ohio, Pennsylvania and West Virginia.
+There are seven existing RRTs across the country in Wyoming, the Four Corners region, the Illinois Coal Basin, Eastern Kentucky, Appalachian Ohio, Pennsylvania and West Virginia.
 Each region has a unique set of challenges the RRTs aim to address, including workforce training, economic diversification, repurposing of legacy energy facilities, broadband access, infrastructure improvements and more.

 RRTs are intended to work with energy communities who have experienced a recent or approaching fossil fuel facility closure to address worker and community needs using existing federal resources.
 RRT members work with community members to identify economic transformation and revitalization goals, figure out ways to pursue those goals, and make the connections between programs across the federal family and up and down levels of government.
 RRTs aim to understand the needs of communities and work to make sure barriers to meeting those needs are smoothed over.